 The main symptom of TMJ disorder is pain or tenderness, especially with the movement of the jaw like when chewing.
 The pain can also radiate causing headaches toothaches and earaches.
 It can also cause jaw dysfunction and a limited range of jaw motion where the jaw catches or locks in a certain position, there can also be clicking or popping noises when moving the jaw.

 Treatment of TMJ disorder includes:

 The initial goal is to help reduce pain and restore normal jaw function.

-Pain can be reduced by applying moist heat or cold compresses as well as using massage resting the muscle by eating a softer diet and avoiding strain on the jaw.
+Pain can be reduced by applying moist heat or cold compresses as well as using massage to rest the muscle by eating a softer diet and avoiding strain on the jaw.

 Physiotherapy for TMJ disorder includes:

 Stretching of neck muscles- put one hand underneath you while sitting, and take the other hand to your head and pull gently to the side, try to keep your head in the neutral position.
 This is for the stretching of the upper trapezius muscles.
 Hold the stretch for 30 seconds.
 Do it for both sides.

 Active stretching of neck muscles- keep your head in the upright neutral position, and turn your head to one side.
 Hold that for about 3-5 seconds, and then turn back.
 Another active stretching is looking up toward the ceiling, and coming back down.